Windows 3.1: Windows 3.11

-Released on November 8, 1993, Windows 3.11 was introduced with repairs for network problems which were present on Windows 3.1.
+Released on November 8, 1993, Windows 3.11 was introduced with fixes for network problems which were present on Windows 3.1.
 As a minor update, new features were not present in this version.
 It also did not run on IBM's OS/2 for Windows.
 Windows 3.11 allowed users to connect to each other as peers to share the resources of their computers.
 Microsoft replaced all retail and OEM versions of Windows 3.1 with Windows 3.11 and provided a free upgrade to anyone who owned Windows 3.1.

 Windows 3.2

 An updated Simplified Chinese version of Windows 3.1 was released in November 1993, as Windows 3.2.
 The update was limited to this language version, as it only fixed issues related to the complex input system for the Simplified Chinese language.
 A font editor is present in Windows 3.2; it is used to add new Chinese characters to the already-existing fonts.